Good Morning Starshine (Oliver album)

 Good Morning Starshine is the first studio album by pop rock singer Oliver released in 1969.

-The title track hit #3 on both the adult contemporary chart and the Billboard Hot 100.
-The album landed on the Billboard 200, reaching #19.
-The song "Jean" hit #1 on the adult contemporary chart and #2 the Billboard Hot 100.
+The album reached No. 19 on the Billboard 200.
+Its title track hit No. 3 on both the Adult Contemporary chart and the Billboard Hot 100.
+The single "Jean" hit No. 1 on the Adult Contemporary chart and No. 2 on the Billboard Hot 100.